 1. Maximize your way to explore the city by train.

 Trains and subways are the most popular public transportation to use in Tokyo for a lot of reasons.
-Not only because they’re affordable compared to other options, they’re also quite convenient despite the relatively low price.
+Not only because using trains in Japan is affordable compared to other public transportation options, they’re also quite convenient despite the relatively low price.
 In addition to that, you can easily explore the city by train or subway around the city.

 After all, Tokyo is a big city.
 And while it’s probably easy to decide which major spots you want to visit as a tourist, exploring the lesser-known area in Tokyo can be exciting if you get a chance to live there for a while.

 Hop on a train or subway in the nearest station, and stop by the station that you’ve never been to before, and explore the neighborhood.

 That way, you get a chance to experience Tokyo beyond the famous touristic area.
 Even better, because there are plenty of ways to immerse the local life in Tokyo on the budget!

 2. Join the guided tour to experience college life around a university campus.